 The food was also not very good since the air was always damp which made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili that they choked down.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

-The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20th, and docked at Pier 7 later that morning.
+The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 One thing that was different about their arrival was that instead of a band and a welcoming committee waiting at the pier to tell them to enjoy their stay in the Philippines and see as much of the island as they could, a party came aboard the ship – carrying guns – and told the soldiers, “Draw your firearms immediately; we’re under alert.
 We expect a war with Japan at any moment.
 Your destination is Fort Stotsenburg, Clark Field.”
 At 3:00 P.M., as they left the ship, a Marine was checking off their names.
 When an enlisted man said his name, the Marine responded with, “Hello sucker.”
-Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.
+Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks, while the rest of the battalion rode a train to the base.

 At the fort, they were greeted by Gen. Edward P. King Jr. who apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
 The truth was that he had not learned of their arrival until just days before their ship docked.
 He made sure that they had what they needed and that they all received Thanksgiving dinner – stew thrown into their mess kits – before he went to have his own dinner.
 If they had been slower getting off the ship they would have and a full Thanksgiving dinner with turkey.